popphp/docs/reference/pop_dom.rst

     {
         "require": {
-            "popphp/pop-dom": "3.0.*",
+            "popphp/pop-dom": "3.2.*",
         }
     }

 Basic Use
 ---------

-The `popphp/pop-dom` component is for generating and rendering DOM documents and elements.
+The `popphp/pop-dom` component is for generating, rendering and parsing DOM documents and elements.
 With it, you can easily create document nodes and their children and have control over node content and attributes.

 **Creating a Simple Node**